 Answer with a resident assistant resume objective.

-A resume objective used to say, “I’m passionate.
+used to say, “I’m passionate.
 I promise I’ll be great.
 Please hire me.”

 Today’s RA resume objectives need to offer something more concrete.

 Let’s look at two resident assistant resume examples.

 Why does the first of our resident assistant resume samples flunk the smell test?

 wrong Friendly resident assistant with proven skills in leadership, conflict resolution, documentation, and interpersonal skills.
 Seeking position as resident assistant at Indiana University.
 Very hard worker and eager to handle all resident assistant duties.

 That’s not exactly peeping-Tom level, but it won’t get the Hall Director nodding.